Indecent Exposure Lawyer in Rancho Cucamonga

 - The defendant must have intentionally exposed their naked body or private parts.

-- Intended to direct public attention
+- The defendant intended to direct public attention to the exposure.

 Penalties for Indecent Exposure Convictions in California